 The My Buddy Doll Run In Toy History

 In the 1980s there was a clear division between dolls for girls and the male-orientated toys for boys that had associations with violence, such as the “He-Man” toys.
-Earlier in the century, there had been a low key interest in dolls with young boys, but these dolls depicted adults and when the toy industry switched to making dolls that represented infants, the boy’s interest dissipated.
+Earlier in the century, there had been a low key interest in dolls with young boys, but these dolls depicted adults and when the toy industry switched to making dolls that represented infants, the interest from boys dropped sharply.

-The marketing for the My Buddy doll was intentionally geared around climbing trees, riding bikes, and other masculine concepts, they steered clear of anything that might appear sweet for feminine.
-The tagline was, “A Little Boy’s Special Friend.”
+The marketing for the My Buddy doll was intentionally geared around climbing trees, riding bikes, and other masculine concepts, and they steered clear of anything that might appear feminine.
+The tagline was “A Little Boy’s Special Friend.”

-While boys may have had no problem with playing with this doll, if left to themselves, it was not uncommon for fathers to disapprove, and together with elements of the media, it was not seen as appropriate for boys.
+While boys may have had no problem with playing with this doll if left to themselves, it was not uncommon for fathers to disapprove.
+Add this together with elements of the media, and the result was the My Buddy Doll being a hard sell.